Craig Neal: Nevada

 After spending two seasons out of college basketball, Neal rejoined his old friend Steve Alford, now the Head Coach at Nevada, before the 2019–20 season.
 Neal was hired as associate head coach and became the highest paid assistant coach in Nevada athletics history.

-Community service
+Personal life

-Neal founded the Craig Neal/Grant Delagrange Benefit Golf Tournament in Fort Wayne, IN, to raise money for schools to support children with autism and Down syndrome.
+Neal founded the Craig Neal/Grant Delagrange Benefit Golf Tournament in Fort Wayne, Indiana, to raise money for schools to support children with autism and Down syndrome.
 In addition, while in Toronto, Craig Neal was involved with the NBA's Team Up community service program.

-Family

 Neal and his wife, Janet, have two sons, Cullen and Dalton.
 Cullen played five seasons of college basketball and is now a staff member at Rice.
 Craig's younger brother Shane played four seasons for the University of Tennessee-Chattanooga Mocs men's basketball team, and their father Stan played college basketball at Ball State University.